Trickle Down With a Chain Saw

 Accounting fraud will now only happen to bankers when a failing company is trying to secure more credit.
 Since the bankers are professionals, they should know how to look for that problem.

-Notice that the haloed few aren’t arbitrarily capped.
+Notice that the haloed few aren’t arbitrarily capped by the Hundred Fold Rule.
 They can still pull down $30M per year.
 They just have to ensure the lowest paid person working anywhere for the company is pulling down $300K.

 Before you write this entire journey off as a mad ramble brought on by too much caffeine and too little sleep, take a good look at a company known as Lincoln Electric.
 Some years ago “60 Minutes” did a report on that company.
 The head of the company made less than some of the people working on the assembly line making the welders and other products.
 The employees actually knew what his salary was and some of them had a contest about who could put in enough hours to beat it.
 Not to mention, the quality of their products has been phenomenal for years.